nspcc-dev/neo-go/pkg/vm/README.md

 NEO-GO-VM > help

 COMMAND    USAGE
-step       step (n) instruction in the program (> step 10) ops        show the opcodes of the current loaded program ip         show the current instruction estack     show evaluation stack details astack     show alt stack details istack     show invocation stack details run        execute the current loaded script cont       continue execution of the current loaded script help       show available commands exit       exit the VM prompt break      place a breakpoint (> break 1) load       load a script into the VM (> load /path/to/script.avm)
+astack     show alt stack details break      place a breakpoint (> break 1) cont       continue execution of the current loaded script estack     show evaluation stack details exit       exit the VM prompt help       show available commands ip         show the current instruction istack     show invocation stack details loadavm    load an avm script into the VM (> load /path/to/script.avm) loadgo     compile and load a .go file into the VM (> load /path/to/file.go) loadhex    load a hex string into the VM (> loadhex 006166 ) ops        show the opcodes of the current loaded program run        execute the current loaded script step       step (n) instruction in the program (> step 10)
 ```

 ### Loading in your script

-To load a script into the VM:
+To load an avm script into the VM:

 ```
-NEO-GO-VM > load ../contract.avm
+NEO-GO-VM > loadavm ../contract.avm
-READY
+READY: loaded 36 instructions
 ```

 Run the script: